 Take time today to map out your goals.
 Then prioritize and schedule them into your calendar.

-Here’s a simple process you can use to gain clarity about what you want to achieve and how you’re going to get it done:
+Here’s a simple process to get clear about what you want to achieve and how you’re going to get there

 Establish where you are now and the metrics around your current situation.